 About the event

 In 2015, Nigerian President Muhammadu Buhari was elected by citizens inspired by his assurances to fight corruption, and his government has since taken steps to keep this promise.
 Initiatives include strengthening anti-corruption institutions, implementing fiscal reforms, and joining the Open Government Partnership.
 However, the initial excitement is turning into disenchantment as Nigerian voters realize that, despite Buhari’s good intentions, corruption remains deeply entrenched in their country.
 Recent state and parliamentary elections have witnessed low voter turnout, while public trust in politicians and the state continues to decline.
-In his presentation, Oludotun Babayemi will examine how the structure of Nigeria’s political institutions perpetuate corrupt practices.
-He will also offer recommendations on how both domestic organizations and international funders can tackle corruption, including the use of citizen-led initiatives such as Follow the Money.
-Debra LaPrevotte will offer comments.
+In his presentation, Oludotun Babayemi examined how the structure of Nigeria’s political institutions perpetuate corrupt practices.
+He also offered recommendations on how both domestic organizations and international funders can tackle corruption, including the use of citizen-led initiatives such as Follow the Money.
+Debra LaPrevotte offered comments.